winter 50k race

 • The route downloaded to a GPS device or mobile

-It is not mandatory, but we do suggest you bring a foldable cup to drink from as the race will be cup less.
+It is not mandatory, but we do suggest you bring waterproof trousers and a foldable cup to drink from as the race will be cup less.

 Earphones